Code of Student Conduct

 - The student will be advised of the decision and of the conditions of the contract.
 If the student concurs, the proposed contract shall be imposed and the proceedings terminated.
 A copy of the contract will be placed in the student disciplinary files of the Vice Chancellor of Student Affairs.

 Incidents handled through Resolution Conference

-- If the Assistant Director of Student Affairs determines that the alleged misconduct requires disciplinary action of minor nature, a Resolution Conference will be held with the student within five working days of the determination.
+- If the Conduct Officer determines that the alleged misconduct requires disciplinary action of minor nature, a Resolution Conference will be held with the student within five working days of the determination.
 If a resolution is reached, both parties will sign a resolution statement to that effect.

 - If the student declines to accept the decision, the student may file a written request for a hearing before the Student Discipline Committee within five working days of the meeting.

 - If the incident cannot be resolved through the resolution conference process, the student will be referred to the college Student Discipline Committee.

 - If the Vice Chancellor of Student Affairs is of the opinion that the matter should be heard by the Student Discipline Committee, the Vice Chancellor of Student Affairs will inform the student that a notice of the hearing will be forthcoming.

 Student Status Pending Final Action by a Student Discipline Appeals Committee